Negative Partisanship: When Hating the Enemy Replaces Having Principles

 Tribal Epistemology and the Collapse of Shared Reality

-The convergence framework emphasizes that the information environment is not merely polarized; it is structured to reward outrage and identity reinforcement.
-In that environment, evidence about coercion and abuse does not produce accountability because it is processed through tribal epistemology: “Is this good for my side?” rather than “Is this true?”
+In that environment, evidence about coercion and abuse does not produce accountability because it is processed through the tribal filter: "Is this good for my side?" rather than "Is this true?"

 This is how the same coalition can demand maximal police power in one context and minimal police power in another, without experiencing cognitive dissonance.
 The dissonance is dissolved by identity: if the target is "them," the action becomes righteous.